buckysurya/spotify-clone/README.md

-Here's a README template you can use for your Spotify clone project:

 Spotify Clone 🎶

 A Spotify-like web app built with React and Tailwind CSS for learning and demonstration purposes.

 Features 📌